-In this article, I will teach you how you can make stronger compositions that show the relation between Earth and sky through mountain photography.
+In this article, I will teach you how you can make stronger compositions in your mountain photography.

 1. Forget About Climbing